(page 4 of 7)

 “I’d been thinking for a long time that I wanted to shrink my world, create a life where work, recreation, family and religion were all one, a whole, not so fragmented,” he says.
 Bill went home and looked up Amish in the encyclopedia.
 He learned that the Amish were part of the Anabaptist Reformation and had been around since the 1600’s.

 Bill and Tricia’s curiosity kept drawing them closer to the Amish as the months went by.
 The couple hired Amish builders to frame their home in the Thumb.
-Eventually they visited the farm of a family that had recently left mainstream life and joined an Amish community in Manton, just north of Cadillac.
+Eventually they visited a family who had left mainstream Detroit life and joined an Amish community near Manton, just north of Cadillac.
+During the visit, they stopped into an Amish dairy farm owned by Alfred and Martha Gingerich.
 The visit remains one of the most memorable points in Bill and Tricia’s journey.

 It was a fall day, and the Moser family—by now five children, the oldest 12, the youngest an infant—pulled up to Alfred Gingerich’s home about the time of evening chores.
 Gingerich and his 10 children were in the barn milking cows by hand.
 The barn was a traditional barn with the cows tied in their stalls in the lower level.
 Bill remembers the children carrying milk pails through the barn and dumping them into the bulk tank.
 He remembers the sound of the milk pinging into the metal pail, the smell of silage mixed with the scent of cows and straw and manure.
 He remembers the family singing.
 One of the children would start a song, and the others would join in on old English hymns.